AMENDED AND RESTATED BY-LAWS OF THE PAUL BUNYAN RURAL TELEPHONE COOPERATIVE

 - became a member of the Cooperative after September 1st of the year immediately preceding the year in which he/she is to become a director;

-- within five years preceding a director candidate’s nomination was an employee of the Cooperative;
+- within five years preceding a director candidate’s nomination was an employee of the Cooperative or any business owned by the Cooperative;

-- is or becomes, or at any time during the five (5) years preceding a director candidate’s nomination shall have been, employed by a labor union which represents, or has represented, or has endeavored to represent any employees of the Cooperative;
+- is or becomes, or at any time during the five (5) years preceding a director candidate’s nomination shall have been, employed by a labor union which represents, or has represented, or has endeavored to represent any employees of the Cooperative or any business owned by the Cooperative;

-- is a grandparent, parent, spouse, brother, sister, cohabitant, child, or grandchild by blood or by marriage of an employee of the Cooperative;
+- is a grandparent, parent, spouse, brother, sister, cohabitant, child, or grandchild by blood or by marriage of an employee of the Cooperative or any business owned by the Cooperative;

 - is a person that is a grandparent, parent, spouse, brother, sister, cohabitant, child, or grandchild by blood or by marriage of an incumbent director that is not up for re-election at that time;